T3chn1ci4n/Zer0wh1sp3r/README.md

-- 👋 Hi, I’m @Zer0wh1sp3r
+> 👋 Hi, I’m T3chn1ci4n or Technician.
-- 👀 I’m interested in Cyber Security, Computers and coding in general.
+> 👀 I’m interested in Cyber Security, Computers and coding in general.
-- 🌱 I’m currently learning Python3 and Linux.
+> 🌱 I’m currently learning Python3, linux and CCNA.
-- 📫 How to reach me dylanmsmith256@gmail.com
+> 📫 How to reach me dylanmsmith256@gmail.com